chitin-io/chitin/CONTRIBUTING.md

 ```

 Record your agreement by adding your legal name and email address to
-the file `AUTHORS.md` as your first commit, and make sure the you use
+the file `AUTHORS.md` as the only change in your first commit, and
-the same name and address for your Git authorship information.
+make sure the you use the same name and address for your Git
+authorship information.